Instructions for Abstract Submission

 - Validate: Click this button (near bottom of left panel) to have the system automatically ensure that mandatory fields are filled in, you have not exceeded the 6,000 character limit, and the abstract is assigned to a collection.
 Be sure to finish this step, even if you and your co-authors are not finished writing or reviewing your submission.

 - Submit for Technical Review: Clicking this button (bottom of the left panel) is the first step toward submitting your abstract for consideration as part of the virtual conference.
-This is the step that must be completed by the 2 August deadline.
+This is the step that must be completed by the deadline (extended for POSTERS ONLY to 20 August).

 - You should receive an auto-generated confirmation email (be sure to find this in your email).